gigaohm/stream-alert-bot/README.md

 ### Nix

 - Run `nix-shell`
-- If you want to build the application, run `nix-build`
+- If you want to build the application (not recommended), run `nix-build`

 ## Thanks to
 - [Roger Zanoni](https://gitlab.com/roger.zanoni)